Account Search Logout

 “Do they take you outside the wall to collect water?”

-“No,” she tells him.
+“No,” she answers.
 “There’s a sluice outside the southern wall, near the third tower.
 Water runs through it and then seeps through a cloth.
-We draw the filtered water.”
+We draw the filtered water for their well.”

 “Are the buckets dry when you get them?”

-“In the morning, you’ll reach under here.”
+“In the morning, you’ll reach under here when you arrive at the sluice.”
 Aedan draws part of the fortification’s wall in the dirt between them.
 “There’ll be a bucket against the wall, where the tower-walker cannot see,”

 Other women join their huddle, and one pushes Alon aside.

 “It’s filled with yew juice paste,” he says to their smiles.
-“Smear your buckets with it before the water assembly begins, then sink it in the pond,”
+“Smear your buckets with it before the water assembly begins, then sink them in the pond,”

 “Wait,” Alon objects.
 “Won’t that kill them?”